 Who do I need to contact?

-You should inform anyone you have had sexual contact with (including oral, vaginal or anal sex) in the last two months (or as advised by your doctor or nurse).
+You should inform anyone you have had sexual contact with (including oral, vaginal or anal sex) in the last three months (or as advised by your doctor or nurse).

 When should I contact them?

 Let previous sexual partners know you have an STI as soon as possible after finding out.

 What is the best way to tell them?

 Most people find it hard to talk to partners about this but it is very important.
 Sexual health clinic staff can help you plan how you might tell a partner.

 - On the telephone,